Michigan rap

-Michigan rap is a subgenre of Midwestern hip-hop in the United States, including Detroit rap, a style characterized by its "underdog spirit".
-Pivotal figures in the emergence of Michigan and Midwestern hip-hop scene include MC Breed.
+Michigan rap is a subgenre of Midwestern hip-hop in the United States, including Detroit rap, Flint rap, and a style characterized by its "underdog spirit."
+Pivotal figures in the emergence of Michigan and Midwestern hip-hop scene include J Dilla, Eminem, MC Breed, and Big Sean.

 In 2023, Rolling Stone described Michigan rap as "the regional style of intense punchlines and goofy music videos".

 Background

 While Michigan has historically trailed behind New York City, Chicago, Los Angeles, and Atlanta in terms of the infrastructure and resources available to rap musicians, in recent years, Detroit and Flint have emerged as "havens" for a vibrant and diverse music scene.

 The presence of established veterans and a burgeoning community of rising artists further contributes to the state's dynamic and innovative musical landscape.

 Characteristics

-Michigan rap is divided into Flint rap and Detroit rap, which prioritizes driving drum beats, brooding low piano chords, and narratives in their lyrics.
+Two pillars of Michigan rap are Flint rap and Detroit rap, which prioritize driving drum beats, brooding low piano chords, and narratives in their lyrics.

 The element of drum beats was popularized by J Dilla who used beat drum programming with live improvisation instruments.
 Dilla's style was hard to replicate, but the drum beats became a part of Detroit's style.
-The piano cords became a staple of Detroit hip-hop from Helluva with ominous piano cords that paired with the narratives in lyrics.
+The piano chords became a staple of Detroit hip-hop from Helluva with ominous piano cords that paired with the narratives in lyrics.
 Many artists used narratives for their songs and albums.
 Two main styles of Detroit lyricism are storytelling and street.
 Eminem created music with hyper-lyrical storytelling, while artists like Eastside Chedda Boyz and the Street Lord'z had a straightforward street style more indicative of the Detroit's identity.

 Flint's version of street rap is powered by rough production, often including thudding basslines and piano loops, and a dark satire, devil-may-care approach to lyrics, similar to the Detroit movement.

-The style of Flint rap did not gain traction within Michigan until Rio Da Yung OG appeared on the local scene.
-Flint rap is an upcoming scene that has a symbiotic relationship with Detroit, where Flint uses their platform and resources to expand, while Detroit hones and harnesses the talent to boost the scene.
+The style of Flint rap did not gain traction within Michigan until the late 2010s with the rise in popularity of Rio Da Yung OG.
+Flint rap is a newer scene that has a symbiotic relationship with Detroit.
+Flint performers could take advantaged of an established scene in Detroit, while the Detroit community hones and harnesses the talent to expand the scene.

-The basslines and piano loops of Flint are inspired by Detroit, which incorporates elements of drum beats and piano chords.
-The approach to Flint's lyrics is replicated from Rio Da Yung Og with their balance of humorous and menacing raps.